 Projects are also a channel for governance practices.
-Oracle Enterprise Repository Compliance Templates (usually taking the form of Architecture Blueprints or Project Profiles) can be applied to projects (see Oracle Enterprise Repository Compliance Templates Guide for additional details).
+Oracle Enterprise Repository Compliance Templates (usually taking the form of Architecture Blueprints or Project Profiles) can be applied to projects.

 The Oracle Enterprise Repository Projects page provides access to tools for creating and managing projects.